herzik-lab/ANTIDOTE/README.md

 ## Adjusting the cutoff threshold

-The `split-starfile` tool can be used to adjust the cutoff threshold of the particles chosen by ANTIDOTE.
-The tool takes a starfile as input and generates two new starfiles: one containing particles with a score above the threshold and one containing particles with a score below the threshold.
-The default threshold is 0.5, but it can be adjusted using the `-t` flag.
+ANTIDOTE uses a threshold of 0.5 by default, and generates a starfile that only contains particles that are scored above that threshold alongside the full starfile with all predictions.
+If a used wants to manually adjust the threshold (perhaps after viewing the prediction histogram in the HTML report), the `split-starfile` tool can be used.
+The tool takes a starfile as input, along with a new threshold specified by the `-t` argument, and generates two new starfiles: one containing particles with a score above the threshold and one containing particles with a score below the threshold.
 For example, to adjust the threshold to 0.7:

 ```
 (antidote) $ antidote tools split-starfile -t 0.7 -i /path/to/full_predictions.star